cdepage/zerodep/packages/can/can/README.md

 This is a barrel package of all `@zerodep/can.*` utility packages within the @zerodep monorepo.

+Works in the browser and on the server.
+Includes typescript definitions as well as tree-shakable CJS and ESM exports.

 ## tl;dr

 A quick howto by examples for quick reference: